ColterD/Jellyseerr-TMDb-Reviews-Enhanced/README.md

        ```javascript
        // @match        https://yourwebsite.com/*
        ```
-   - **Note:** Ensure the match pattern accurately corresponds to the pages where you want the script to run.
+   - **Note:** Ensure that the match pattern correctly corresponds to the pages where you want the script to run.

 4. **Save the Script:**

    - After making changes, save the script to apply the new match pattern.

 ## ⚙️ Configuration

 1. **Obtain a TMDb API Key:**

    - Sign up on [TMDb](https://www.themoviedb.org/).
-   - Navigate to account settings and generate an API key.
+   - Navigate to your account settings and generate an API key.

 2. **Edit the Userscript:**

    - Open your userscript manager dashboard.
    - Edit **"Jellyseerr TMDb Reviews Enhanced"**.
-   - Upon first run, the script will prompt you to enter your TMDb API Key.
-Enter your key when prompted.
+   - Replace `'YOUR_TMDB_API_KEY'` with your TMDb API Key.
-   - **Adjust Settings as Needed:**
+   - Modify other settings as needed:
      - **Enable Caching:**
        ```javascript
        const enableCaching = true; // Set to true to enable caching